 Along with mobile phones to every poor family, the government will also distribute free Chetan Bhagat novels

-The government believes that this scheme may actually work, mainly because a survey indicates that it is because of Chetan Bhagat’s novels, that most engineering students today think they are well-versed in English [and hence, are able to write “English (US) and English (UK)” in their Facebook languages list].
-The announcement is likely to be made by Prime Minister Manmohan Singh this August 15.
-Yesterday, we heard that he will announce a scheme of distributing free mobile phones to poor families.
+The government believes that this scheme may actually work, mainly because a survey indicates that it is because of Chetan Bhagat’s novels that most engineering students today think they are well-versed in English.
+The announcement is likely to be made by Prime Minister this Independence Day.

-There were cynical views as well.
-An English professor from Delhi University asked, “What after people have mastered all the 370 words used repetitively in the CB novels?—each word being of length up to but not exceeding 5 letters!
+Critics are not amused.
+An English professor from Delhi University said: “What after people have mastered all the 370 words used repetitively in the CB novels…each word being of length up to but not exceeding five letters?
 Is that level of education sufficient to, say, compose a 140-character-pun on Twitter?
 If not, what is the use of such education?”